mbilker/cypher/README.md

 Also, *currently* you need to stick your encrypted secret key at `$HOME/gpgkey`.
 I am working on configuration options.
 The passphrase is also tricky.
-Currently its embedded in the source code.
+Currently its stored in the N1 configuration as `email-pgp.passphrase-b64` encoded in base64.

 No spec tests are available for this package at the moment.
 I have not designed them yet.